 Comparison of House and Senate Defense Bills

-The House has passed its version of the National Defense Authorization Act (NDAA, H.R.
-4310).
-The Senate version (S. 3254) has been approved by the Senate Armed Services Committee and is awaiting consideration by the full Senate.
+The House version of the National Defense Authorization Act (NDAA, H.R.
+1960) passed the House last Friday (315-108).
+The Senate version of the legislation (S. 1197) has been approved by the Senate Armed Services Committee and is awaiting consideration by the full Senate.

 Neither bill authorizes the increases to TRICARE enrollment fees for military retirees (Prime, Standard and TRICARE-for-Life) that were requested in the Administration’s FY 2014 budget, and the bills differ on military pay – the House authorized a 1.8-percent pay hike, while the Senate capped the increase at 1.0 percent.
 The House bill also requires the Defense Department (DoD) to make a one-time offer of continue coverage for TRICARE Prime beneficiaries who live in areas where the Prime option will be discontinued as of October 1, 2013.
 The House-approved version of the bill also authorizes “veteran status” for members of the Reserve Component who served 20 or more years.
 The Senate bill mandates the Military lending Act (MLA) be enforced by the Department of Justice (DOJ) and allows retirees participating in the Survivor Benefit Program (SBP) to designate that benefits go into a Special Needs Trust for disabled children.